EmmanuelTsouris/2D-Terrain-by-Midpoint-Displacement/README.md

-# 2D Terrain by Midpoint Displacement
+# 2D Terrain by Midpoint Displacement in SWIFT

 I was looking at different methods for generating 2D terrain and came accross this article by Loktar: